Watts / Volts / Amps Calculator

 DC vs single-phase vs three-phase power

 The relationship between watts, volts and amps differs by circuit type.
-Getting the formula wrong โ especially on three-phase โ leads to undersized wiring, tripped breakers or incorrect energy cost estimates.
+Getting the formula wrong, especially on three-phase, leads to undersized wiring, tripped breakers or incorrect energy cost estimates.
+If you are still mapping out a circuit, the wider Electronics calculators hub covers the resistor, voltage and reactance steps that usually surround a power calculation.

 Formula reference